 - Shrooms are more of a ‘mind-fuck’.
 Users report shroom use as a more introspective experience, completely losing touch with sober reality

 - Although it is still important to control for Set and Setting, shrooms have a higher likelihood of leading to a bad place, even if all 6 S’sare controlled for.

 I also want to include a few quotes I found while perusing various forums.

 These quotes provide a metaphorical reference point for LSD vs Shrooms:

-- “With acid you feel like your driving the car, with shrooms you feel like your in the back seat along for the ride.”
+- “With acid you feel like you’re driving the car, with shrooms you feel like you’re in the back seat along for the ride.”

 - “Acid feels like you are plugged into the universe while shrooms you feel like an old tree walking through the forest.”

 - “Mushrooms are for setting your roots, LSD is for spreading your branches.”

 - “Mushrooms are prone to inducing more mentally challenging trips, in my opinion.
 They are a completely different ballpark in many respects.
 Mushrooms lack the clarity, the ‘perfectness’ of LSD, but they have a certain quality which often leads to profound introspection… ‘Golden teacher’ didn’t earn its name by chance.”

 Many psychedelic users try both at some point.